 Promoting Healthy Pregnancy Weight Gain to Pregnant Women

-To learn more about the needs, gaps, and opportunities in health care delivery systems around supporting pregnant and postpartum women in Alberta, ENRICH researchers interviewed health care providers and ran focus groups with women across the province.
+As part of the work to promote healthy pregnancy weight gain to pregnant women, ENRICH and Alberta Health Services worked together to better understand support needs, gaps, and opportunities of women and their health care providers.
 Our goal was to find ways to not only address these needs and gaps, but also to harness opportunities to promote nutrition, physical activity and healthy weights during and after pregnancy.

 More information on the activities that were completed for this work are outlined below